thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 ### It all starts with a request spec, part II

-We want to explicitly define what happens when there are no events nearby.
+We want to explicitly define what happens when no events are nearby.
 Let's do that through writing a test first:

     # spec/requests/api/v1/events/nearest_spec.rb